stephengold/Maud/README.md

  + from among the children of the selected bone.

-It also enables you to navigate the bone hierarchy "By parent" or cycle through bones in numerical order ("Previous" and "Next").
+It also enables you to navigate the bone hierarchy "By parent" or cycle through bones in numeric order ("Previous" and "Next").

-The Bone Tool provides a more convenient interfaces to these same selection options.
+The Bone Tool ("Bone -> Tool") provides a more convenient interface to these same selection options.

-The quickest way to select a bone is to click the the right mouse button (RMB) on or near it.
+The quickest way to select a bone is to click the right mouse button (RMB) on or near it in a scene view.
-This works in both scene views and in score views, and for both the source model and the target model.
+This works for both the source model and the target model.
 However, since bones can appear close together in scene views, and since the RMB is also used to select objects other than bones, use this technique with caution.